-Briana and Jayson are a hardworking, committed young couple currently living in the Wautoma, Wisconsin area, near where they both grew up.
-They were licensed with Anu in February of 2018 and have quickly and passionately hit the ground running in their fostering adventure.
-They both are very involved in their communities and enjoy spending time with their three foster youth under the age of three.
-Outside of regular employment as a medical coder and electrician respectively, Briana participates in bowling regularly and Jayson is a member of the local volunteer fire department and their dive team.
+Briana and Jayson are a hardworking, committed young couple who live in the Wautoma, Wisconsin area.
+They were licensed with Anu Family Services in 2018.
+They are actively involved in their community and enjoy spending time with the three children in their home.
+Brian is employed as a medical coder, and Jayson is employed as an electrician.
+Briana enjoys bowling and Jayson is a member of the local volunteer fire department.

 December 2018 - Michelle and Steve

 Steve and Michele have been Anu Foster Parents since 2017.
-They have five adult children and several grandchildren, who they enjoy spending time with.
-The family resides in rural West Central Wisconsin and are active members of their church.
+They enjoy spending time with their five adult children and grandchildren.
+Steve and Michele reside in rural West Central Wisconsin and are active members of their church.

 What fostering means to us:

 Being able to open up our hearts and our home to children that need extra love, patience, kindness, and understanding.
-Being able to be a positive role model in their lives, and also learning from the children as well.
+Being able to be a positive role model in their lives, and learning from the children.